MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/field/devenv-onlookup-field-trigger.md

 # OnLookup (Field) Trigger
 > **Version**: _Available or changed with runtime version 1.0._

-Causes the system to display a lookup page.
+Runs when a lookup page is displayed.

 ## Syntax